RelevanceAI/relevanceai/docsrc/manual_source/operations/question_answer.rst

 The easiest way to ask a question to a text field and extract the relevant answer is using the `ds.question_answer` function.

-Prior to adding sentiment, we will need to make sure to install HuggingFace's Transformers.
+Prior to adding question answering, we will need to make sure to install HuggingFace's Transformers.

 .. code-block::